manticoresoftware/manticoresearch/manual/Connecting_to_the_server/HTTP.md

 The query payload **must** be URL encoded, otherwise query statements with `=` (filtering or setting options) will result in an error.

 The response is in JSON format and contains hits information and time of execution.
 The response shares the same format as [json/search](../Searching/Full_text_matching/Basic_usage.md#HTTP) endpoint.
+Note, that since such schema, 'naked' `/sql` endpoint supports only single 'search' requests.

 <!-- request HTTP -->
 ```bash